microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/adminconsentrequestpolicy-get.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|Not supported. |

-The work or school account needs to belong to one of the following roles: *Global administrator*, *Global Reader*, *Cloud App Administrator*, or *Application Administrator*.
+The work or school account needs to belong to one of the following roles:
+* Global administrator
+* Global Reader
+* Cloud App Administrator, or
+* Application Administrator

 ## HTTP request